 Community Service as service or experiential learning is an integral part of the Scholars Program.
-Learning related to the tasks performed focuses on the broader social, political, historical, and cultural issues.
+Learning related to the tasks performed brings a focus on broader social, political, historical, and cultural issues.
 In-class dialogue and presentations provide opportunities for reflection about service experiences.
-On-site service, exchange, and discussion give scholars opportunity to develop critical leadership skills to become active change agents.
+On-site service, exchange, and discussion provide Scholars with an opportunity to develop critical leadership skills to become active change agents.

 Past community service projects have included:

 - New York Cares

 - Project College